scriptrdotio/howto/whatis/whatis_scriptr.md

 ## Do I need to write my application from scratch?

-No you don't: a major component of scriptr.io is its market of vertical applications.
+No you don't: a major component of scriptr.io is its marketplace of vertical applications.
 We offer many [domain-oriented applications](https://github.com/scriptrdotio?tab=repositories) (smart-water, smart-farming, asset monitoring, etc.) that you can customize and/or extend to your own requirements.

 [Back to the how to list](https://github.com/scriptrdotio/howto/blob/master/README.md)